 Charlottesville High School during my junior year was cracking down on kids hanging out in their cars during lunch, drug use, and water balloons.
 I wasn’t a drug or water balloon user myself and I didn’t own a car, but cracking down always rubbed me the wrong way, so I circulated a petition.

 I was inspired by a book, Thomas Jefferson: Revolutionary Philosopher, edited by John S Pancake.
 It was a collection of Jefferson’s speeches, letters and essays grouped by subject.
 I bought it when I moved to Charlottesville at the age of 14.
 Jefferson was from Charlottesville so I thought it would help me fit in.
 There was a chapter on Politics, Religion, Slavery, Agriculture… I loved that book.
-I especially loved the language.
+I’m not a person who cares about biographies or workshops famous people, but I love language, and I loved the way Jefferson wrote.
+And I’d never read anything like it before.
 The institutions of mankind are to serve mankind.
 The dead have no rights.
 The tree of liberty must occasionally be watered with the blood of tyrants.
 And I tried to capture that tone in my petition on water balloons.

 After I turned in the petition I was called to the Vice Principal’s office.
 Mr Frazier was sitting at his desk with the petition in front of him.
 He complimented me on my prose style and asked if I was having any problems at home.

 Soon after I was called to the Guidance Department and Mrs Derdain told me that I had been picked by the school administration to attend something called Boys State of Virginia.
 She said Boys State of Virginia was a prestigious week-long summer program run by the American Legion where kids learn about democracy.
 “We think this will be a better outlet for your interest in politics.”